drgreenthumb93/TIPpy/README.md

 ```
 curl --socks5 localhost:9050 --socks5-hostname localhost:9050 -s https://check.torproject.org/ | cat | grep -m 1 Congratulations | xargs
 ```
+If you see "Congratulations.
+This browser is configured to use Tor.", then you can proceed.
+Otherwise you should reconfigure you TOR settings.

 You need to install the following Python modules: